New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Key Takeaways

-• Typically, dental fillings are used to fill cavities or repair damaged teeth and getting them done quickly can help prevent the problem from getting worse.
+• Dental fillings are materials that fill cavities or repair damaged teeth.
+Getting fillings quickly can prevent your tooth decay from getting worse.

-• Dental fillings can range from between $100 to $1,150 per tooth depending on a range of factors, including the number of cavities you have, cavity size, and more.2
+• The cost of tooth fillings can range from $100 to $1,150 per tooth, depending on a number of factors.2

-• Most dental insurance policies cover basic services like amalgam and composite dental fillings, which can reduce your out-of-pocket costs.
+• Aflac network dental insurance for individuals and families covers basic services like amalgam and composite dental fillings, which can reduce your out-of-pocket costs.

 • Numb the area around the tooth with a local anesthetic to minimize discomfort.